-Preserving and Maximizing Insurance Claims in the Aftermath of Superstorm Sandy Authors: James P. Bobotek, Peter M. Gillon, Geoffrey J. Greeves, Vince Morgan, Rene L. Siemens
+Preserving and Maximizing Insurance Claims in the Aftermath of Superstorm Sandy Authors: James P. Bobotek, Peter M. Gillon, Geoffrey J. Greeves, Vincent E. Morgan, Rene L. Siemens

 Superstorm Sandy has caused immense damage to the East Coast, with losses estimated in the tens of billions.
 Those affected face significant challenges as they begin the process of recovering from severe flood and wind damage, utility outages, impaired access, disrupted supply and customer chains, and extended business interruption.
 As companies turn to their insurance carriers for assistance, we offer this guidance, gleaned from our experience in representing corporate policyholders on their insurance coverage claims arising from scores of natural disasters.